Arthroscopic Leg Holder

 - Stainless Steel Round 5/8″ post

-This arthroscopic leg holder has an adjustable Velcro® securing strap which allows for one handed rigid fixation to be manipulated.
-This design accommodates all size patients while enabling the staff to apply pressure both medially and laterally.
+This arthroscopic leg holder has a design that accommodates all size patients while enabling the staff to apply pressure both medially and laterally.
 Both sides can slide with simple thumb trigger release, see additional images for better view of the leg holder adjustments.
 The stainless steel flat bar has 22 locator holes for infinite position range.
 This arthroscopic leg holder attached to an OR side rail with a round socket such as a Clark Socket (BD-CS).
 Includes 1 disposable pad, which can be reorder in cases of 12(BD250P-12).

 David Scott Company offers a wide variety of lower extremity positioners for both the surgical as well as the non-surgical extremity.
 TKR’s are Total Knee Replacement positioning devices.
 We also offer sterile foam liners for TKR’s.
 TKS is a Total Knee Stabilizer which allow the patients leg to be bent for flexed leg support.
 Arthroscopic Leg Holders are designed to stabilize the knee during various arthroscopic knee surgeries.
 The Well leg holder is often used for the non-surgical side of an arthroscopic knee surgery.
 Foam liners for the arthroscopic leg holders are available in several configurations, as well as a reusable gel pad for leg holders.
 Surgeons may also wish to utilize an Arthroscopic Stress Post against the patient’s thigh.